Picture of Ann Hamilton

 An Urban Growth Boundary (UGB) is simply a boundary around a city or town set by the voters to define the limits of urban development.

 UGBs accomplish essential goals, such as preserving open space, agricultural uses, and wildlife habitat by reducing urban sprawl pressure onto these lands.
 At the same time, it also encourages climate-smart, city-centered development that makes it easier to walk and bike to school, access jobs, amenities, and other urban opportunities.
-By voting YES on Measure Y to renew Petaluma’s UGB, voters will:
+By supporting Measure Y to renew Petaluma’s UGB, voters will:

 • Protect open spaces and farmlands: by establishing a clear boundary for development, cities and towns can reduce expansion pressure on surrounding greenbelts, open spaces, and habitats.